ryanlayer/gqt/README.md

 command line argument "-r", or by querying an associated PED file (http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped).
-To query a PED file, you must first convert the PED file to an sqlite3 (http://www.sqlite.org/) database by running the `gqt convert ped-db` commad (see below).
+To query a PED file, you must first convert the PED file to an sqlite3 (http://www.sqlite.org/) database by running the `gqt convert ped` commad (see below).
 Once this database has been created, simply pass the conditions that define your target population population (e.g., `Population = 'GBR' AND Paternal ID ='NA19679'`).
 NOTE:  all white space characters in the PED file